MicrosoftDocs/cpp-docs/docs/standard-library/fstream-typedefs.md

 ```

 ### Remarks
- The type is a synonym for template class `basic_ifstream`, specialized for elements of type char with default character traits.
+ The type is a synonym for template class [basic_ifstream](../standard-library/basic-ifstream-class.md), specialized for elements of type char with default character traits.
 An example is

  `using namespace std;`